Local stories to look for in the US Olympic Track and Field Trials

-A number of local athletes are hoping to represent the USA in Paris as the U.S. Olympic Track and Field Trials continue on Sunday.
+A number of local athletes are hoping to represent the USA in Paris as the U.S. Olympic Track and Field Trials continue.

-In fact, Marsh recently told NBC10 that he's excited to see how his 24-year-old sister, Erin, performs on Sunday.
+In fact, Marsh recently told NBC10 that he was excited to see how his 24-year-old sister, Erin, performs in the trials.

 Get Philly local news, weather forecasts, sports and entertainment stories to your inbox.
 Sign up for NBC Philadelphia newsletters.